DreymaR/BigBagKbdTrixPKL/README.md

 QWCLK   = BACK/Ext  0   @ex0 @ex1 *#. @ex6 @ex7 ; Mother-of-DeadKeys (MoDK) on tap, Extend on hold
 ```
 * These mappings merit explanation.
 Extend is a most marvelous beast, so don't be daunted now! ฅ(=ʘᆽʘ=)ฅ
-* The above Extend modifier mappings may be in any LayStack .ini file, usually in [Layouts_Default][LayDef]
+* The above Extend modifier mappings may be in any LayStack .ini file, such as [Layouts_Default][LayDef]
 * Holding designated modifiers, RShift and/or RAlt by default (specified in the [Settings][PklIni]), chooses Extend layers.
     - So, e.g., holding the Ext1 mod (RAlt) then the Ext key (Caps) activates the Extend2 layer (NumPad).
 * After selecting your Extend layer, you hold down only the Extend key (Caps by default) and start using Extend!